 Two more trips to Erlandsson’s and the construction back on the transom was in place.
 Felt slightly trapped in Långedrag Marina after these long warm days and decided to take off for the island outside of Gothenburg holding the epic Vinga Lighthouse as it is an undisputed landmark and local trophy.

 I had to be pretty harsh with the reverse to slow down.
 The direct propulsion made the job and I stopped and just when I felt that I had everything under control it suddenly stopped.
-No power, the display showed that the battery was empty.
+No power and the display showed that the battery was empty.
 What the f…?
 Now?
 Here?
 How?

 There was no time to think about why.
 Damage control was more suitable, as the current and wind would swing me up on the rocks opposite the pier in a matter of seconds.
 But like a saint, a Danish gentleman/skipper popped up in his yacht and managed to grab my mooring line and tie me up against his beautiful 50-footer.

 Safe and sound then?
 Nope.
 The man in charge of the remote marina came down and told me to move immediately.
 The pilot ships need to have room to pass by 24/7/365.
-With a dead engine, wind and current in my back?
+With a dead engine, wind, and current in my back?
 No way.
-I called my engine tech people and they responded – ”Bjorn, it might be a consequence of the recent switch to the new engine and the fact that your present batteries and charger units might not be complient with its new software.”
+I called my engine tech people and they responded – ”Bjorn, it might be a consequence of the recent switch to the new engine and the fact that your present batteries and charger units might not be compliant with its new software.”

-Oh no. Seems like less trouble to drag the boat out of the marina with someone's help than to persuade the marina boss the embarrassing fact that I need to stay.
+Oh no. Seems like less trouble to drag the boat out of the marina with someone's help than to persuade the marina boss of the embarrassing fact that I need to stay.

-But...some nice guys in a nice boats in the fully packed marina said that they thought they could squeeze me into the center of all the other boats.
+But...some nice guys in a nice boat in the fully packed marina said that they thought they could squeeze me into the center of all the other boats.
 Yes, there was some room in there.
 I accepted the offer gratefully and yada-yada-yada, suddenly I had some 10-15 large size yachts around me.
 I felt completely safe.

-The marina boss gave me a crooked smile from a distance and told me later that I should consider myself lucky to be tied up in there before he knew about this "complicated move".
+The marina boss gave me a crooked smile from a distance and told me later that I should consider myself lucky to be tied up there before he knew about this "complicated move".
 He would never have allowed me to do it if I had suggested it to him earlier haha...The man had a nice sense of humor.
-And of course he was a genuinely nice man when getting to know him a little more.
+And of course, he was a genuinely nice man when getting to know him a little more.
 I am now a member of the distinguished "club" Winga Vänner (Friends of Vinga).